 Yes, there were some terrible events in my childhood but not all of them shaped me.

-When I started to talk about some of the darker times I experienced while growing up, I noticed tears form in the therapist’s eyes.
+When I read my therapist from my journal about some of the darker times I experienced while growing up, I noticed tears form in her eyes.
 I thought it was a little odd but said nothing.
 After all, I thought, maybe she’s got some personal issue she’s thinking about.

 And more tears